AutoTrader-MM/road-to-quant/README.md

 1. Math:
   1.1 probability
     * Casella and Bergers
     * Blitzstein probability
     * Diez probability

   1.2 linear algebra
-  * Introduction to Linear Algebra, Fifth Edition by Gilbert Strang 1.3 Optimization: Optimization Methods in Asset Management coursera course by Columbia
+    * Introduction to Linear Algebra, Fifth Edition by Gilbert Strang

+  1.3 Optimization: Optimization Methods in Asset Management coursera course by Columbia

-  1.4 	7.
-Stochastic process and calculus
+  1.4 Stochastic process and calculus

 2. programming (so far the weakest)
   2.1 Python

   2.2 Data structure and algorithm

-  2.3 Machine learning and AI: https://mlcourse.ai/book/index.html, Elements of statistical learning
+  2.3 Machine learning and AI:
+    * https://mlcourse.ai/book/index.html, Elements of statistical learning

-Foundations of Reinforcement Learning with Applications in Finance, Ashwin Rao, he has a whole course website with assignments and exams
+    *Foundations of Reinforcement Learning with Applications in Finance, Ashwin Rao, he has a whole course website with assignments and exams

   2.4 C++